 Skin cancer screening

-The best treatment varies for the different skin cancer types:
+Skin cancer treatment varies for the different cancer types:

-- Malignant melanoma is the most dangerous type of skin so needs prompt surgery that may be followed by chemotherapy and/or radiotherapy as necessary.
-Early melanomas are usually treated by surgery alone.
+- Malignant melanoma is the most dangerous type of skin cancer so needs prompt surgery that may be followed by chemotherapy and/or radiotherapy as necessary.
+Early melanomas are usually treated by surgery alone and usually no other treatment is required.
 Mohs micrographic surgery is sometimes an option

 - Non-melanoma skin cancers are usually treated by surgery.
 At The Devonshire Clinic we use Mohs micrographic surgery for many basal cell carcinomas and squamous cell carcinomas.
 Chemotherapy creams are also prescribed in some cases and are used to treat pre-cancerous skin lesions such as actinic keratosis

-Other treatment options available from The Devonshire Clinic include:
+Other skin cancer treatment options available from The Devonshire Clinic include:

 - Photodynamic (PDT) therapy: a special cream is applied to the skin cancer or precancer and is absorbed by the abnormal tumour cells.
 The medication is then activated when a bright light from a laser is directed accurately onto the skin, resulting in destruction of the skin cancer.